Cedar Rapids Greenways

 Cedar Rapids Greenway Project

-The Cedar Rapids Greenways project includes three sections of greenway totaling 130 acres.
+The Cedar Rapids Greenways project included three sections of greenway totaling 130 acres.

-These sections are divided into the Czech Village, Riverfront and Time Check Greenway Parks.
+The sections were divided into the Czech Village, Riverfront and Time Check Greenway Parks.
 Project elements were based on a needs assessment and level of service analysis completed during the Parks and Recreation Department’s Master Planning process and FEMA requirements.
 Extensive public input was also gathered during the Greenway Parks Planning process.

 Why are the greenway parks important?